sandramalaquias/data-engineering-Airflow/readme.md

 ### Data Quality Operator
 ##### data_quality.py

 With data quality operator, which is used to run checks on the data itself.
 The operator's main functionality is to receive one or more SQL based test cases along with the expected results and execute the tests.
-For each the test, the test result and expected result needs to be checked and if there is no match, the operator should raise an exception and the task should retry and fail eventually.
+For each test, the result and expected result needs to be checked and if there is no match, the operator should raise an exception and the task should retry and fail eventually.

 ##### HasRows Operator - has_rows.py